Western Michigan vs Illinois Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Western Michigan vs. Illinois Prop Picks (AI)

-Remi is pouring through loads of stats on each player.
-In fact, anytime the Broncos and Fighting Illini play there’s always several intriguing observations to key in on.
+AI algorithm Remi is pouring through mountains of data on each team.
+In fact, anytime the Broncos and Fighting Illini play there’s always several intriguing trends to key in on.
 Not to mention games played at Memorial Stadium in Sep almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup, but hasn't found a good Prop Bet yet for this game.